With the ability to soothe both emotional and physical distress, bergamot is famous for its uplifting qualities.

 Beyond the field of mental health, researchers believe these findings could help sufferers of hypertension.

-The effects of bergamot essential oil on skin and oral health
+What are the effects of bergamot essential oil on skin and oral health?

 Bergamot oil’s antibacterial qualities make it a highly effective facial cleanser, as it is able to fight bacteria in the pores of the skin as well as help to soothe irritations.